Eisteddfod: England

+The chair prize from Manchester's 1883 Eisteddfod y Plant.

 Eisteddfodau are held across the UK, although in most cases any explicit link to Welsh culture has been lost beyond the use of the name for an arts festival or competition.

+The National Eisteddfod of Wales has been staged several times in England, though the last time this occurred was in Liverpool in 1929.

 In 1897 a Forest of Dean Eisteddfod, reportedly a choral competition, was founded at Cinderford.

-In the Methodist Church and other non-conformist denominations in England, youth cultural festivals are sometimes called eisteddfod.
+In the Methodist Church and other nonconformist denominations in England, youth cultural festivals are sometimes called an eisteddfod.
 The Kettering and District Eisteddfod, for example, was founded in the early 1900s in the Northamptonshire town by members of the Sunday School Union and still runs every March.

 The Bristol Festival of Music, Speech and Drama was founded in 1903 as the Bristol Eisteddfod.

 The Minsterley Eisteddfod has been held every March in South Shropshire since 1962.

 The Teesside International Eisteddfod (Intertie) in Middlesbrough ran from 1966 to 1978.

 For many years Teignmouth Grammar School in Teignmouth, Devonshire, held an eisteddfod of art, music and drama competitions in the Easter term.